merce-fra/PELCA/Input example/PELCADeviceDesigner/PELCADeviceDesigner_Instructions.md

 ## Impact assessment methodology

 In line with the PELCA software, the PELCA Device Designer tools are based on the Product Environmental Footprint (PEF) impact assessment method, allowing to assess the manufacturing impacts following 16 midpoint indicators.
-Figure X provides a schematic view of the software architecture of the PELCA Device Designer tools:
+Figure 12 provides a schematic view of the software architecture of the PELCA Device Designer tools:

 <p align="center">
     <img src="../../Images/PELCADeviceDesigner/Figure12.svg" width="1000"/>